How do you say it in Italian?

 What are you doing? (singular, plural, formal)

-❤️ If you liked this lesson on how do you say what are you doing in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say what are you doing in Italian, share it with your friends!

 Very helpful